OwenLewis/MatlabTutorial/README.md

 * The numerical result is the same as our example script, but the name is different.
 This is because our last command assigned the name ``foo`` to whatever the output of the function "solve_matrix".
 The internal workings of the function (and thus the variable named ``x``) are completely obscured.
 Think of functions as a black box.
-Input goes in, output comes out, and we have know knowedge of their internal workings when we call them from the Command Window.
+Input goes in, output comes out, and we have no knowedge of their internal workings when we call them from the Command Window.

 Finally, I want to draw attention to the line of comments at the top of my theoretical function file.
 Any comments that come above line defining the inputs, function name, and outputs are treated as the "help" section of the function.